Organisational Learning

 In this view:

-Reflective Conversation is not merely dialogue but co-sensing with the whole system, including the more-than-human world.
+- Reflective Conversation is a co-sensing with the whole system, including the more-than-human world.

-Understanding Complexity requires attuning to both visible patterns and subtle undercurrents—what is spoken, and what is silenced; what is human, and what is ecological.
+- Understanding Complexity attuning to both visible patterns and subtle undercurrents—what is spoken, and what is silenced; what is human, and what is ecological.

 Leadership is not a role but a rhythm that pulses through relational space and can be cultivated through emotional sobriety, relational maturity, and intergenerational accountability.